opengauss-mirror/docs/CONTRIBUTING.md

 This repository is integrated by website which will provide the final outline, so please only maintain docs in this repository. anything others like styles, js are maintained in website as a combined hugo theme.

-Contents organized by hugo book  which is a framework helping build our own book. please refer to hugo book [website](https://github.com/alex-shpak/hugo-book) for more detailed information.
+Contents oranganized by hugo book  which is a framework helping build our own book. please refer to hugo book [website](https://github.com/alex-shpak/hugo-book) for more detailed information.

 All files are written with MarkDown syntax, please note: If you want to add internal links,